 Mr. Maxwell served as a Director of Chesapeake Energy Corporation from September 16, 2002 to June 8, 2012.
+He also served as a Director of Santos TPY Corp.
 Since 1984, he has been an active member of an Oxford-based organization comprised of OPEC officials and oil industry executives from 30 countries who meet twice a year to discuss trends in the energy industry.
-Mr. Maxwell holds a Bachelor's Degree in Politics from Princeton University (1953) as a Jadwin Scholar, and Oxford University as a Marshall Scholar with a BA in Arabic and Farsi (1957).
+Mr. Maxwell holds a Bachelor's Degree in Political Sciences from Princeton University (1953) as a Jadwin Scholar, and Oxford University as a Marshall Scholar with a BA in Literature and History (1957).

-Investment Policy Committee: James E. Moltz, Chairman Bernhard Koepp, CEO Bruce W. Benedict, Senior M.D.
+Investment Policy Committee:

+James E. Moltz, Chairman

+Bernhard Koepp, CEO

+Bruce W. Benedict, Senior M.D.

 David J. Gallacher, Senior M.D.

 E. Terrence Gardner, Jr., Senior M.D.

+Thomas Brzostowski, CCO

+Client Service:

-Thomas Brzostowski, CCO Client Service: Loretta Price, VP Marybeth Peer, VP
+Loretta Price, VP Marybeth Peer, VP